ghost-ng/slinger/README.md

         return parser   <--required
   ```

 - The `run` method can be used as an entry point for your plugin's functionality.
 It should be defined to handle the plugin's core logic.
-Whatever the function name, it should be the same name as that function you added in the parser's "set_defaults" and it should accept "args" as a function parameter.
+Whatever the function name, it should be the same name as the function you added in the parser's "set_defaults" and it should accept "args" as a function parameter.

   ```python
   def run(self, args):